 - Avoid drugs and alcohol.

 A big point for many of us to ponder: think about what you can and can not control.
-Oftentimes these things we have no control over are what stresses us most.
+Oftentimes these things we have no control over are what causes us the greatest amount of stress.
 When you do not have control, let go – find something relaxing to do to take your mind off the stress.
 You can only control what you can control.